 Using Fake Urine for Drug Testing: Is It Risky?

 It used to be that testing centers had a difficult time distinguishing between real and fake urine.
-However, technological advancements and sophisticated laboratory equipment can now detect the presence of synthetic substances in urine.
+Modern technology and lab equipment can detect synthetic substances in urine.

 The rampant use of fake urine for drug testing has alerted authorities; as a consequence, seventeen states are now pushing to ban it, with Alabama next in line.